boardgameio/boardgame.io/docs/documentation/api/Game.md

     ...
   },

-  // The minimum number of players allowed, only enforced when using the Lobby server component
+  // The minimum and maximum number of players supported
+  // (This is only enforced when using the Lobby server component.)
   minPlayers: 1,

-  // The maximum number of players allowed, only enforced when using the Lobby server component
   maxPlayers: 4,

   // Ends the game if this returns anything.